adobe/spectrum-css/.changeset/legal-lands-warn.md

 #### S2 migration for contextual help

-This migrates the `contextual help` component to the latest Spectrum 2 designs.
+This migrates the contextual help component to the latest Spectrum 2 designs.
 Custom properties have been remapped and added per the design specification.

 Typographic and color tokens have been updated per design specifications.

-All existing popover positioning varations are supported.
+All existing popover positioning variations are supported.

 ##### New custom properties